Taylor Hearn (baseball): Kansas City Royals

 the 40–man roster and sent outright to the Triple–A Omaha Storm Chasers.
 However, Hearn subsequently rejected the assignment and elected free agency.

 Hiroshima Toyo Carp

 On December 3, 2023, Hearn signed with the Hiroshima Toyo Carp of Nippon Professional Baseball.
 He made 35 appearances for Hiroshima in 2024, recording a 1.29 ERA with 26 strikeouts across 35 innings pitched.

 On November 8, 2024, Hearn re–signed with the Carp on a one–year contract.

+On December 17, 2025, Hearn re-signed with the Carp for the 2026 season.

 Personal life

 Hearn is a Christian.
 Hearn's grandfather Cleo, father Robby, and three uncles are all former rodeo cowboys.
 Hearn participated in rodeos growing up from the age 4 through age 17.

 Hearn's high school number 21 was retired by Royse City High School in 2017.